wsyski/docker-oracle-xe/README.md

 ### Preserving `/opt/oracle/oradata` for Multiple Copies

-Each time you start a container that does has an empty `/opt/oracle/oradata` Oracle XE is configured and the data files are created for the CDB and one PDB (`XEPDB1`).
+Each time you start a container that does has an empty `/opt/oracle/oradata` Oracle XE is configured and the data files are created for the CDB and one PDB (`ARENA`).
 If you plan to launch multiple separate containers for Oracle XE, it is unnecessary to spend this time waiting for the same base files to be created.
 The solution is fairly simple.
 It involves creating a sample/seed container, extracting the data files, then copying those data files each time you launch a new container for a new instance of Oracle XE.
 The following commands demonstrates how to do this:

 ```bash
 docker run -d \